sofia099/Geospatial-Search/README.md

 # Geospatial-Search on Airbnb Data
 Geospatial search is an incredibly powerful tool for data exploration, analysis, and visualization.
-This project aims to showcase the prowess of geospatial search by providing an interactive and **visual** experience via a webpage.
-Users will be able to draw polygons, polylines/linestrings, and place markers/points on a map and then run geospatial searches against those values.
+This project aims to showcase the power of geospatial search by providing an interactive and ***visual*** experience via a webpage.
+Users will be able to draw polygons, polylines, and place markers (points) on a map to run geospatial searches against those values.
 The following actions are supported:
-- Find Airbnb locations within a polygon
+- Find Airbnb locations within multiple polygon
-- Find Airbnb locations within a polygon with holes
+- Find Airbnb locations within multiple polygon with holes
-- Find Airbnb locations within a certain distance from a polygon
-- Find Airbnb locations within a certain distance from a polyline
-- Find Airbnb locations within a certain distance from a point
+- Find Airbnb locations within a certain distance from a polygon, polyline, or point
 - Any combinations of the above

 The interactive map is powered by [Leaflet](https://leafletjs.com/), an open-source JavaScript library for mobile-friendly interactive maps.
 The dataset used in this project is available for public download on [Inside Airbnb](http://insideairbnb.com/get-the-data/).
 I recommend hosting your dataset in [Rockset](https://rockset.com/) which is optimized for low-latency queries and has a built-in `geography` data type.
 You will need to create an account on Rockset to get an API key for this project.
-This project can be completed on the Free version of Rockset.
 To create an account on Rockset go [here](https://rockset.com/create/).<br /><br />

 ## Step 1: Download Data
 [Inside Airbnb](http://insideairbnb.com/get-the-data/) hosts quarterly data over the last year by each region.
 In this example, I use the San Francisco `Detailed Listings data`.
 Download for free on their site. <br /><br />